Overview

 Processing Method Selection

-- Basic: Use for simple text documents and fastest processing
+- Fast: Use for simple text documents and fastest processing (applied by default)

-- Hi-Res: Ideal for complex layouts and mixed content types
+- Balanced: Ideal for complex layouts and mixed content types with OCR

-- Hi-Res (fine-tuned): Best for specialized document types requiring highest accuracy
+- Accurate: Best for specialized document types requiring highest layout accuracy

 Troubleshooting